-Seald AS is a biotech company developing an innovative personalised approach to treating bile duct cancer.
-Bile duct cancer is a rare, but very deadly form of cancer.
+Seald AS is a biotech company developing an innovative live and personalised approach to treating solid cancer using bile duct cancer as a working model.
+Bile duct cancer, cholangiocarcinoma, is a rare, but very deadly form of cancer.
 The five-year survival rate is two to five per cent, the mean life expectancy on standard chemotherapy is only 11,5 months.
 A small number of patients are eligible for surgery, and more than 50 per cent of these relaps.

 Welcome to Seald AS